Charan SinghArchives

 1942

-Sixth and last child, daughter Sharda, born on 23 December.
+Lastly, his sixth and last child, daughter Sharda, was born on December 23.